BrenPatF/powershell_utils/TrapitUtils/README.md

 The PowerShell Trapit module provides a generic driver program for PowerShell unit testing, with test data read from an input JSON file, results written to an output JSON file, and all specific test code contained in a callback function passed to the driver function.

-Unit test results are formatted by a JavaScript program that takes the JSON output results file as its input, [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester), and renders the results in HTML and text formats.
+Unit test results are formatted by a JavaScript program that takes the JSON output results file as its input, [Trapit - JavaScript Unit Testing/Formatting Utilities Module](https://github.com/BrenPatF/trapit_nodejs_tester), and renders the results in HTML and text formats.

 The module also provides two utilities for more general use: